iPhone 11R release date, price, news and leaks

 The iPhone 11R is sure to have Face ID of course, but it could be even better this year, with one source saying that it will work from a wider range of angles.

 Beyond that we’re moving into the territory of unlikely things.
-It’s rumored for example that at least some iPhone 11 models will support the Apple Pencil, but we’re not convinced, and if any do, the iPhone 11R will be last in line.
+It’s rumored for example that at least some iPhone 11 models will support the Apple Pencil, and we've even seen a case emerge for the iPhone 11 Pro with an Apple Pencil slot, but we’re not convinced, and if any do, the iPhone 11R will be last in line.

 We’ve also seen patents for a camera designed for underwater photography, and an in-screen fingerprint scanner that would let you place your finger anywhere on the screen to unlock the phone.
 But patents often don’t get used, and if these ones do we’d think they’re too premium for the features to appear on the iPhone 11R.

-Note: Update: A third-party iPhone case includes a slot for the Apple Pencil, suggesting that one or more models might support the accessory.